 Every major field of study in academia, roughly speaking has a way of "showing" that something is true.
-In English/critical literature studies, if you wanted to argue that the concept of whiteness in Melville's Moby Dick was intrinsically tied up with mortality, you would write an essay that quoted Melville's epic story alongside some of of his other writings and perhaps some contemporary literature, and logically argue (using these quotations as "evidence") that your claim holds.
-Similarly, if you were a physicist and you wanted to demonstrate Bell's inequality, which roughly states that local realism and quantum mechanics are incompatible theories, you'd create an experiment under which these two theories necessarily predict different outcomes.
+In English/critical literature studies, if you wanted to argue that the color white in Melville's Moby Dick was intrinsically tied up with mortality, you would write an essay that quoted Melville's epic story alongside some of of his other writings and perhaps some contemporary literature, and logically argue (using these quotations as "evidence") that your claim holds.
+Similarly, if you were a physicist and you wanted to show that the speed of light is roughly $3.0 \cdot 10^8$ meters per second, you'd set up a series of experiments, collect data, and see if it supports your claim.